FIWARE/tutorials.Identity-Management/README.md

 ## Logging In

 The Log-in Screen allows an existing user to identify themselves and obtain a token for further operations.
-It is the intial start-up screen of the **Keyrock** GUI - `http://localhost:3005/idm`
+It is the initial start-up screen of the **Keyrock** GUI - `http://localhost:3005/idm`

 ![](https://fiware.github.io/tutorials.Identity-Management/img/log-in.png)

-Enter a username and password to enter the application.
+Enter a user name and password to enter the **Keyrock** application.
 The default super-user has the values `admin@test.com` and `1234`.

 ### Create Token with Password

-The following example logs in using the Admin Super-User:
+The following example logs in using the Admin Super-User - it is the equivalent of using the log-in screen of the GUI

 #### :one: Request:
 ```console